ceh-2000/paint_drop/README.md

 ## Prerequisites
 1. Install a code editor like [Android Studio](https://developer.android.com/studio?gclid=CjwKCAiA2rOeBhAsEiwA2Pl7Q12WSa4Wl206GuOh9YzMBcimmrDEISP9rX89B50LeVaQ0pRYUO6TkRoCe3EQAvD_BwE&gclsrc=aw.ds) or [VS Code](https://code.visualstudio.com/download).
 2. Install Flutter using [this](https://docs.flutter.dev/get-started/install?gclid=CjwKCAiA2rOeBhAsEiwA2Pl7Q_iIJ4SSU8DQrpevxX2g4hXcDft6TKVtt3ydtIwAqI1gckdWDbp-zhoCKU0QAvD_BwE&gclsrc=aw.ds) guide.
-3. Open command line.
+3. Open terminal.
 Run `flutter doctor` to make sure everything is working as expected.
 Make sure you have green checkmarks by Flutter, Android toolchain, Chrome, and VS Code/Android Studio.
 If you want to run your app using iOS, also make sure you have a green checkmark next to Xcode.
 4. Follow the instructions in the guide from step 2 to set up emulators/devices for Android, iOS, and/or Chrome.

 ## Creating your first app
-1. In command line, create an app using `flutter create paint_drop`
+1. In terminal, create an app using `flutter create paint_drop`
 2. Navigage to your project folder using `cd paint_drop`
 3. Complete setup with `flutter run`
 4. Open your project to edit the code